ljvmiranda921/vs-split/README.md

 This library provides **alternative ways to split and sanity-check your datasets**, and ensure that they're robust once you deploy them into production.

-[^1]: Check out my blog post, ['Your train-test split may be doing you a disservice'](https://ljvmiranda921.github.io/2022/08/30/adversarial-splits/), for a technical overview of this problem.
+[^1]: Check out my blog post, [*Your train-test split may be doing you a disservice*](https://ljvmiranda921.github.io/2022/08/30/adversarial-splits/), for a technical overview of this problem.

 ## Install